UPSC recruitment notification 2018: How to apply for these government jobs

 Senior Lecturer: A bachelor's degree in textile processing or textile chemistry or Bachelor of engineering/technology in textile processing or textile chemistry from a recognized University/Institute or need to have Post Diploma in textile chemistry or textile processing from a recognised university/institute.

-Legal Officer: A candidate must have master's degree in law with specialisation in international law and/or international relations or international organisations from a recognized university/institute.
+Legal Officer: A candidate must have master's degree in law with a specialisation in international law and/or international relations or international organisations from a recognized university/institute.

 Public Prosecutor: Interested candidates should have a bachelor's degree in law from a recognised university/institute along with basic knowledge of Microsoft Word.